wittawatj/cadgan/README.md

 # kbrgan

-Conditional image generation with kernel Bayes' rule
+Conditional image generation with kernel Bayes' rule, and kernel moment matching.

 * Use Python 3.x.
+Pytorch 0.4.0.

 * `kbrgan` is intended to be a Python module i.e., it can be imported in Python code.
 Reusable code should be put in this folder.
 Make subfolders